Last updated: 2026-04-13

 Category Cursor GitHub Copilot Winner

 IDE Support Cursor is a standalone code editor that is a fork of VS Code.
-This allows users to import their existing VS Code extensions, themes, and keybindings with a single click.
-Visual Studio Code, Visual Studio, JetBrains IDEs, Neovim, Xcode, Eclipse, Azure Data Studio.
+This allows users to import their exis… Visual Studio Code, Visual Studio, JetBrains IDEs, Neovim, Xcode, Eclipse, Azure Data Studio.
 Tie

 The Bottom Line

-Both Cursor and GitHub Copilot are capable AI coding tools, but they serve different needs.
-Cursor scores higher (94/100 vs 92/100) and excels in ai-native development and code refactoring.
-The choice depends on your specific workflow, team size, and technical requirements.
+Cursor and GitHub Copilot each serve different needs.
+Cursor scores higher (95/100 vs 93/100) and tends to excel in AI-Native Development and Code Refactoring.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose GitHub Copilot if: you prioritize code completion and speed & repetition and don't mind a slightly lower score for specialized features.
+Choose GitHub Copilot if: you prioritize Code Completion and Speed & Repetition and accept a slightly lower headline score for its specialized fit.